Survival statistics for cancer of the larynx

 T stage 0 or Tis (carcinoma in situ )

 This stage of cancer of the larynx is treated with radiotherapy or surgery to remove the abnormal cells.
 But the cancer cells can come back.
 If the cancer keeps coming back, you may need more surgery.
 Just about everyone with this stage of laryngeal cancer will be cured, if they stop smoking.
-More than 96 out of every 100 people (over 96%) live for at least 5 years with this stage of cancer of the larynx.
+Around 95 out of every 100 people (95%) survive for 5 years or more after being diagnosed with this stage of cancer of the larynx.

 T stage 1 and 2 laryngeal cancers

-- More than 90 out of every 100 people (over 90%) with stage 1 cancer of the larynx live for at least 5 years
+- More than 90 out of every 100 people (over 90%) with stage 1 cancer of the larynx survive for 5 years or more after diagnosis

-- More than 70 out of every 100 people (over 70%) with stage 2 cancer of the larynx live for at least 5 years
+- More than 70 out of every 100 people (over 70%) with stage 2 cancer of the larynx will survive for 5 years or more after they are diagnosed.

 Although the treatments work just as well in getting rid of the cancer, we do not yet know which treatment gives a better voice long term.